Youssef-Amine/bank-loan-repayment/README.md

 ---

+## Results
+The Random Forest model probably overfits.
+The score is perfect on training data but its performance decreases on the test data, which means it doesn't generalize perfectly.

+The XGBoost model learns well without overfiting.
+There is less discrepancy between the train and the test, showing a better ability to generalize.
+In practice, this is the model to use here, as it is more robust.

+Here we will choose Random Forest only the visualization purpose.
+In the Random Forest models there are more important features and it will need these features for data entries.
+In our Random Forest model, we can see around 12 important features, we will perform another Random Forest model with only these features for our application.

 > Portfolio project developed in 2025 by Youssef SAWADOGO.
 If you have any questions, please contact me via wyoussef.sawadogo@gmail.com.